 Will you take up the Speyside Challenge?

-Following the success of 2022’s challenge, Moray Council is again encouraging users of the Speyside Way to take up the ‘Speyside Challenge’ for a second time this September.
+Following the success of previous years challenges, Moray Council is again encouraging users of the Speyside Way to take up the ‘Speyside Challenge’ for a third time this September.

 The challenge is to log the most distance covered, or the most journeys, by foot or bike, on the popular route that is now part of the Speyside Low Carbon Hub.